Children, teens and young adults

-Treating children’s cancers
+Treating childhood cancers

-Radiotherapy for children is provided at the Peter MacCallum Cancer Centre
+Radiotherapy for children is provided at the Peter MacCallum Cancer Centre.

 Families living in regional Victoria may have access to regional outreach services within local regional centres.
 Shared care opportunities will be decided by the primary treating team in consultation with the family throughout treatment.

-Having treatment for childhood cancer means that many health professionals will be involved.
-This team consists of doctors, nurses, social workers, dietitians, pharmacists, psychologists and allied health professionals.
 Before cancer treatment is started, a doctor will explain a treatment plan in detail and what the aim of the treatment is.
 A checklist of things that are helpful to know include the following:

 • What type of treatment is going to be given